 He received his first degree in medicine (Luoyang Institute of Science and Technology, former as the Luoyang University) in 1984 and an MSc degree in hand surgery (Fudan University, former as Shanghai Medical University) in 1992.
 He was appointed as a Clinical Lecturer in 1992 and then a Vice-Professor and Associate Chief Orthopaedic Surgeon in clinical orthopaedics in 1995 at Henan University of Science and Technology.
 From 1998 to 1999, he was an Honorary Hand Fellow in Derbyshire Royal Infirmary.
 He was a Postdoctoral Fellow at the University of Southampton after obtaining a PhD in tissue engineering in 2002.

 After moving to Leeds in 2004, he set up a tissue engineering initiative at the School of Dentistry.
-Since then, he has supervised 13 Masters, 22 PhD students (which includes co-supervising students based in King's College London, Imperial College London and University of York), 14 Postdoctoral or visiting Fellows in stem cell therapy and skeletal tissue engineering in vitro and in vivo.
-He has strong collaborations with top players in UK, Japan, China, USA, India, Australia and New Zealand.
+Since then, he has supervised 12 Masters, 23 PhD students (which includes co-supervising students based in King's College London, Imperial College London and the University of York), 11 Postdoctoral or visiting Fellows in stem cell therapy and skeletal tissue engineering in vitro and in vivo.

-Xuebin Yang is actively involved in some large research programmes (WELMEC, DTC, Regener8, IKC, DenTCRU).
-He has published 82 papers, 16 book/book chapters with over 200 presentations, 40 keynote/invited talks and 4 patents.
+Xuebin Yang is actively involved in some large research programmes (WELMEC, DTC, CDT, LMBRU, Regener8, IKC).
+He has published 92 papers, 17 book/book chapters with over 200 presentations, 42 keynote/invited talks and 4 patents.
 He was the Treasurer/Trustee of British Orthopaedic Research Society, a Committee Member of regional/national/international panels, scientific/advisory committees, chairs for many prestigious conferences (BORS, TERMIS WC/AP/EU), grant review panels (e.g. EU FP7, Horizon 2020, NSFC) and the editorial board for professional journals.

-He had six-years teaching experience in clinical orthopaedics and is the lead for some undergraduate and postgraduate taught modules at Leeds.
+He has six years of teaching experience in clinical orthopaedics and is the lead for some undergraduate and postgraduate taught modules at Leeds.

 Oral Biology Research Areas